Han-Ya-Jun/docker-k8s-mesos/mesos/marathon.md

 ### start the marathon
 - ./bin/start --master zk://192.168.199.235:2181/mesos --zk zk://192.168.199.235:2181/marathon
 - also start the marathon on the other two server
-- you can use nginx to marathon load balance or use marathonLB
+- you can use marathon-lb to manage the marathon loadbalance

 ### use marathon to build the deployment
 - build the json file named cmd-demo.json